Manually updating the Amazon ECS container agent (for non-Amazon ECS-Optimized AMIs) - Amazon Elastic Container Service

 Note

 You can optionally store your agent environment variables in Amazon S3 (which can be downloaded to your container instances at launch time using Amazon EC2 user data).
 This is recommended for sensitive information such as authentication credentials for private repositories.
-For more information, see Storing container instance configuration in Amazon S3 and Private registry authentication for tasks.
+For more information, see Storing Amazon ECS container instance configuration in Amazon S3 and Using non-Amazon container images in Amazon ECS.

 7. Pull the latest Amazon ECS container agent image from Amazon Elastic Container Registry Public.